A world-renowned long distance path

 They used to call Pembrokeshire ‘Gwlad Hud a Lledrith’, the ‘Land of Mystery and Enchantment’.
 It has certainly worked its magic recently.
 In 2012 National Geographic magazine named Pembrokeshire the world’s second-best coastal destination.
-The year before it ranked the Pembrokeshire Coast Path second in a world’s top ten long-distance paths.
+The year before, it ranked the Pembrokeshire Coast Path second in a world’s top 10 long-distance paths.

 A walk through history

 Yet the coast path is a walk through history as much as scenery.
-Hike the lot over two weeks and you’ll discover Neolithic tombs on St Davids Head, mighty castles at Manorbier and Pembroke and tiny Celtic chapels near Bosherton.
-You’ll see splendid small towns like St Davids and Tenby and picture-perfect fishing villages like Solva and Little Haven.
+Hike the lot over two weeks and you’ll discover Neolithic tombs on St Davids Head, mighty castles at Manorbier and Pembroke and tiny Celtic chapels near Bosherston.
+You’ll see splendid small towns like Tenby and picture-perfect fishing villages like Solva and Little Haven.
 You’ll also see wildlife everywhere: astounding birdlife, probably seals, perhaps a dolphin.

 To get you started here are four of our favourite walks on the famous Pembrokeshire Coast Path.

 Cemaes Head, 5 miles

 The Cemaes Head walk near Poppit Sands is lovely to do in springtime: you'll see fulmars, cormorants and guillemots nesting on the highest cliffs (550ft) in the National Park.
 More seals breed here than anywhere else in Wales from mid-summer.
 And year round you’re likely to spot chough, ravens, kestrels and buzzards, you may even see bottlenose dolphins in the bay.

 Porthgain to Whitesands, 10 miles

 Stackpole, 6-mile circuit